 SOG got their start with one fixed blade combat knife.
 It’s hard for me to imagine a knife company’s future balancing on the edge of one blade, but that’s how it went.
 Thankfully that knife was popular so we now have many SOG knives to enjoy today.
-One of those knives is the SEAL Pup, a fixed blade military inspired knife that can trace its roots all the way back to that original SOG blade.
+One of those knives is the SOG SEAL Pup, a fixed blade military inspired knife that can trace its roots all the way back to that original SOG blade.
 It’s got a definite pedigree and some proud traditions behind it.

 Purpose